Last Updated on by

-Here Are 9 People With ADHD Who Found Success
+Here Are 9 Famous People With ADHD Who Found Success

 1. Britney Spears

-The iconic pop star Britney Spears went public with her ADHD in 2012 while she was performing as a judge on “The X Factor.”
+The iconic pop star Britney Spears is one of the most famous celebrities with ADHD and she went public with it in 2012 while she was performing as a judge on “The X Factor.”

 Spears, who was diagnosed with the condition as a child, needed to take regular breaks during filming to manage her symptoms.